 Winter in Ham House Garden

 On frosty mornings and quiet winter afternoons, enjoy the garden’s structure and form with views through and over hedges creating a new perspective.
-Take the time to notice the first signs of spring.

-Topiary in the formal garden
+Winter in the Ham House garden